Allan122/.UPNCR/README.md

 Pre-Aryan culture with Dravidian and Tamil, east with west culture gave a unique feature.
 Such as ideas of Pali and Sanskrit texts also appear in Sangam Literature.

 ## **Religion**
-India has been the cradle of Hinduism, Jainism, and Buddhism which interacted among themselves to give different customs, languages, and style of life.
+India has been the cradle of Hinduism, Jainism, and Buddhism which interacted among themselves to give different customs, languages, and styles of life.

 ### **India is not a Hindu Country, Why?**
 There was a debate in the constituent assembly regarding the majority of Hindus wanted India to be a Hindu Country.
 Still, they did not make India a Hindu Country.